tomazberisa/locklock-web/source/index.html.md

 Welcome to the Locklock documentation!

 The easiest was to describe Locklock is Lock-as-a-Service - a REST API for simple distributed locks.

+We built Locklock because simple patterns of distributed locking kept coming up in our system designs.
+One common use case is guaranteeing a particular operation takes place at most once.
+For example, some AWS services guarantee [at-least-once delivery](https://aws.amazon.com/sns/faqs/#Reliability), but some operations need to take place *exactly* once.
+To accomplish this, simply acquire a lock for the identifier representing the originating event and never release it.
+Another (albeit more general) use case is ensuring multiple components of a distributed system take turns accessing a shared resource.

 Acquiring a lock is as easy as `POST`ing to an endpoint, and releasing that same lock is done by `DELETE`ing that same endpoint: